jackcdavey/WageWizardApp/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The simplest and fastest way to clone and run the project is using Expo.
+The simplest and fastest way to try out the project is by using Expo.
 Follow the steps below to get your development environment set up.

 ### Prerequisites (MacOS)